addyosmani/backbone-fundamentals/chapters/11-unit-testing.md

 ## Collections

-We now need to define specs to tests a Backbone collection of Todo models (a TodoList).
+We now need to define specs to test a Backbone collection of Todo models (a TodoList).
 Collections are responsible for a number of list tasks including managing order and filtering.

 A few specific specs that come to mind when working with collections are: